 Fortunately, you can walk around the Alhambra grounds for free.
 Even without purchasing a ticket, you can visit the Palace of Carlos V, the Alhambra Museum, the Church of Santa María de la Alhambra, the Angel Barrios museum and the Arab Baths.

 Thanks to my husband Kuba for sharing his photos in this post.
-Check out his Instagram account @roaming_kuba for more stunning photos of our travels.

 While there’s plenty to see for free, we still opted to purchase tickets in advance.
 A general daytime ticket (around €15) granted us access to Alcazaba, the Nasrid Palaces and Generalife Palace, in addition to all the free sites.